 Tears spilled from Marta’s eyes as she buried her face into the crook of her elbow.
 “By using people who are still alive!”

-“The reason why weaponized conductors can’t convert vitae in the person they’re used on fully to the third energy level… is because…” Marta took in a deep breath. “… is because when a weaponized conductor is used, a person usually dies.
+“The reason why weaponized conductors can’t convert vitae in the person they’re used on fully to the fourth energy level… is because…” Marta took in a deep breath. “… is because when a weaponized conductor is used, a person usually dies.
 That returns their vitae to the lowest e-energy level … But… but if the vitae in a person who was still alive was directly… somehow directly…” She fell silent, wringing her hands again.

 “Just spit it out already,” Stein growled irritably.